DDM-Lab/janus/README.md

 And be sure to send that promised followup!
 And note that, as discussed further below, if you are doing something like what is described in this message you should take steps to ensure it does not conflict with ongoing on-line experiments run on Janus simultaneously.

-Two notes on the mailing list:
-* messages to it are archived; this may help in tracking down any problems that arise in the future
-* folks who do not have accounts on Janus, but are otherwise interested in its use are encouraged to subscribe to the list.

 ## Backups